‘This is disgusting:’ Lawmakers grill DoD about poor military housing conditions

 The latest hearing stems from a U.S. Government Accountability Office (GAO) report we told you about late last year that exposed pest infestations, mold, and other problems at the barracks.

-The findings from the report cautioned that poor conditions are affecting the readiness and mental health of service members.
+The findings from the report cautioned the poor conditions are affecting readiness and mental health of service members.

 “Who was fired?
 Who was held accountable?”
 Waltz asked Brendan Owens, Assistant Secretary of Defense for Energy, Installations, and Environment.

 “No one from the Secretary down to your level, down to the services, down to the base Commander.
-Nobody has actually been held accountable,” Waltz said.
+Nobody has actually been held accountable,” said Waltz.
 “I would submit to you that may be a critical part of the problem because that sends a signal that this is unacceptable.”

 The DoD officials pointed to changes underway from the 2024 defense policy bill, including increased oversight of privatized military housing.